 To accomplish its mission to improve the day-to-day lives of women and children, Penta has adopted two directions:

-Penta is dedicated to bringing the experience and expertise of our network not only to healthcare professionals and scientists around the world but also to students in schools, using innovative e-learning strategies together with face-to-face teaching.
-By training the next generation of professionals at the front line of paediatric infectious diseases and educating young people about HIV and sexual health, Penta continues its mission to prevent, diagnose and treat childhood infections.
+Penta shares its Networks experience and know-how with healthcare professionals, scientists, patients and the wider public around the world.
+This is achieved through innovative e-learning methods together with interactive face-to-face teaching.
+By training the next generation of professionals at the frontline of paediatric infectious diseases and educating young people and families about HIV and sexual health, Penta continues its mission to prevent and manage infections in pregnancy, infancy, childhood and adolescence.

 Young people understand their own needs and bring a unique perspective into the planning, design and implementation of our studies.
 For this reason, involving young people in Penta’s work is extremely important and impactful.
 We do this in a meaningful and ethical way through our youth engagement projects.
 Read more about youth engagement and participation.